KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PhilipsHue by mumblebaj](https://github.com/mumblebaj/MMM-PhilipsHue)

-1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
-3. No image found.
+1. No image found.
-4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.

 ### [phone-notification-mirror by ronny3050](https://github.com/ronny3050/phone-notification-mirror)